SebastienFeser/SebastienFeser.github.io/index.md

 ```
 Then I decided to create a function GenerateZones that takes as an argument

-Here are the zones creation steps:
+Here are the zones' creation steps:

 * Step 1: Chose two random points of the edges borders to cut
 * Step 2: Create children zones